cogdog/splotbox/README.md

 ## Setting Up The Site Via SPLOTbox options

 These instructions are a reference for the settings within the SPLOTbox; if you are reading this, you got as far as installing and activating the theme.
 Below are basic instructions for all of the theme options, which, if this were designed well, you likely do not need me to explain, but #BecauseDocumentation here we go.

-## Browse by Licenses

-As of version 1.1 SPLOTbox provides links that display archives of content that have the same reuse license (if the feature is activated via the SPLOTbox options).
-This page is created automatically on new sites, or simply by activating the theme again (activate the parent Garfunkel, then activate SPLOTbox again).

-This page (see [example](http://splot.ca/box/licensed/)) provides links to view all content with the licenses available on the sharing form.
-The url including `licensed/cc-by` yields all items with a Creative Commons CC By Attribution license [example](http://splot.ca/box/licensed/cc-by).

-Use the page to find links to the ones you wish to use and add to your site's menus or widgets.
-If the links do not work, you may have to go to **Settings** -- **Permalinks** and just click save to regenerate the settings.

-For extra flexibility there is a `[licensed]` shortcode that can be used in a widget or any page to display the same index list in a sidebar.
-By default, it lists only licenses used (e.g. it skips licenses with zero uses); to show all licenses, use the code `[licensed show="all"]`.

 ### Theme Options and Settings